Balancing Comfort and Performance in Product Design

 Frequently Asked Questions (FAQ)

-1. What is comfort in product design?
+1. Why is comfort important in product design?

 2. What does performance mean in engineering design?

-4. How do engineers balance comfort and performance?
+3. How do engineers balance comfort and performance?

 Got Questions?
 Let’s Talk!